Telling Sourcetree about one of my GitHub repositories

 To change my hard drive’s repository to be more like if I had freshly set it up in SourceTree from GitHub.com like I did at the start of this blog post, I would:

-2. Open a cmd prompt (Windows key on my keyboard, type “cmd”, hit “enter”)
+prompt (Windows key on my keyboard, type “cmd”, hit “enter”) - Type the command

 That’s a folder I created, so I think I must’ve installed command-line-only Git by hand long before I set up SourceTree, and I must’ve told SourceTree not to bother to install Git (and to use the copy I’d installed instead) when I installed SourceTree.
 It’s been years, though, so not sure.
 You will find “Git” in a different place on your computer.